erikgeo/msfs_g36_project/README.md

 * Added BUSES TIED advisory (WIP) (note the electrical system is not actually modelled in this way, it is just the advisory text)
 * Added alternator warnings
 * Airco switch activated (Other switches WIP)
+* Fixed taxi, landing and strobe lights for better visibility from cockpit views

 To install: